muccg/rdrf/docs/cdes.rst

-.. _cdes:
+.. _des:

-Common Data Elements (CDES)
+Data Elements (DES)
 ===========================

 RDRF allows creation of resusable fields, which can be dropped into the definition of  :ref:`sections` of :ref:`forms`, simply by entering their code into the elements field of the section definition ( in a comma separated list).

-A CDE is created by an admin user :ref:`navigating <navigation>` to "Data Elements"  in "Settings"
+A DE is created by an admin user :ref:`navigating <navigation>` to "Data Elements"  in "Settings"

-A CDE definition consists of:
+A DE definition consists of:

-.. _cdecode:
 Code
 ----